-G6PD Deficiency can cause or contribute to the metabolic issues discussed below which can be lessened through proper diet.
-By being aware of these issues you can make better informed decisions about the food you eat.
-The G6PD Deficiency diet should focus on obtaining the necessary nutrients with as little use of precious G6PD (necessary for life) as possible.
-This is especially true for people with Class 1 (the most severe) G6PD Deficiency.
+The G6PD Deficiency diet should focus on obtaining the necessary nutrients and causing as little oxidative stress (free radicals that cause red blood cell death – hemolysis) as possible.
 We can help our bodies conserve G6PD by eating antioxidants, providing plenty of suitable fats and eating fewer refined carbohydrates.
 We need to eat foods that help our bodies repair oxidative damage and replace damaged red blood cells.
 We should also be diligent in avoiding contraindicated foods, drugs and other substances.

 Once you understand the ideas presented below, providing a proper diet for the G6PD Deficient is fairly straight forward and can be quite satisfying, delicious and full of variety.

 Inability to fight oxidative stress.